kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 - Explain AI to a 10-year-old.
 - List two reasons for the current surge of interest in AI.

-# Explore
+# Explore, Share and Discuss:

-- Search the web and find some of the latest hardware devices that empower AI applications
+- Search the web and find some of the latest hardware devices that empower AI applications.
+The highest voted answer will be featured in the next lesson.
+Share it with us on Discord [here](https://discord.com/channels/1167059986019520563/1167060638300913786):